 And then last year, in late May, I learned he was getting married.
 I cried for 24 hours, much to the bewilderment everyone close to me, including myself.
 It’s as if the pain was reconstituted somehow when combined with all the other things May stirs up.
 A week later I got the worst food poisoning I’ve ever had – which put me out of work for a week, and in the ER one night.

 I thought I was getting a pass this year.
 But May has been crazy from the start.
 There’s the move to the new place, which is positive, but exhausting.
 There’s been some tough, sad family stuff, also with positive outcomes, but trying nonetheless.
 I’m attempting to date via the app Tinder, which is probably the worst idea I’ve ever had.
 The one decent, sweet, real person I’ve met happens to be in a healthy open marriage.
-Sigh.
-A lot of guys are just plain gross and immediately want to talk about their penises.
-And then there’s the guy who wants pictures of me having sex with other men.
-I AM NOT EVEN KIDDING BRE.
+A lot of guys are just inappropriate, and want to send pictures of their dicks.

 I barely slept the night it happened.
 I kept thinking of all the things I did “wrong” that lead up to that moment: not enough sleep, no dinner, 2 glasses of wine, looking at my phone while walking.
 And those thoughts snowballed into a full blown attack about me not having my shit together.
-I mean, if I had my fucking shit together I would have eaten dinner, I wouldn’t have stayed up so late the night before talking to some Tinder guy.
-I would have put my phone in my purse and mindfully walked.
-I’d have all my teeth now, and could maybe even meet a decent, available man.
-I’d be more financially stable.
+I mean, if I had my fucking shit together I would have eaten dinner, and put my phone in my purse while walking.
+I’d have all my teeth, meet a good guy, be more financially stable.
 Prettier.
+Smarter.
 Ten pounds lighter.
-Smarter.
-More in control.

 You know, totally logical stuff.

 Some nurturing last night helped.
-I took a walk to the water with those sweet dogs I now live with, did some weeding, ate a healthy dinner, and enjoyed a quiet night in with a welcome interruption by girlfriends bearing ice cream.
+I took a walk to the water, did some weeding, ate a healthy dinner, and enjoyed a quiet night in with a welcome interruption by girlfriends bearing ice cream.
 The solid night of sleep I got made all those awful thoughts I was having go away.

 And today I see things more clearly.
 Falling on my face?
 It doesn’t really matter how that came to be.
 It happened.
 Accidents happen.
 Life happens.
 As do breakups, and Dads dying before they ought to.
 We try so hard to control, prevent, or deny the inevitable.
 So much of the struggle with pain is in our resistance to it.
-Then there’s more pain in the “second arrow” (a Buddhist teaching) of blame we shoot at ourselves after already being shot with one.
+Then there’s more pain in the “second arrow” (a Buddhist teaching) of blame we shoot at ourselves.
 It doesn’t help to control.
 And it doesn’t help to blame.
 The wound needs attention, nothing else.
-So if a faceplant in May was what I needed for a reminder of this, then so be it.
+So if a face-plant in May was what I needed for a reminder of this, then so be it.

 I’ll take time now to tend to the wound losing my father left.
 I’ll reflect today and tomorrow.
 No resisting.
 And I’ll remind myself that all the fucked up pear shaped things that happened in the Mays since have brought me friends like you.